 Training and Awareness

-In our Retail Pharmacy USA Division, relevant employees are required to complete annually an online training course that fulfills the requirements of the California Transparency in Supply Chains Act of 2010.
+In our United States segment, relevant employees, including management, are required to complete an annual online training course that meets the requirements of the California Transparency in Supply Chains Act of 2010.

 Effectiveness and Performance Indicators/Monitoring